 - The range of movement and neutral position of the pilot’s controls are correct.

-- The maximum and minimum pitch angles of the main rotor blades are within specified limits.
+- The maximum and minimum pitch angles of the main rotor blades are within the specified limits.
 This includes checking the fore-and-aft and lateral cyclic pitch and collective pitch blade angles.

 - The tracking of the main rotor blades is correct.